fabiowxavier/be-aware/README.md

 Include the results of the validation process.
 **Guidance:** Document your use of W3C and Jigsaw validators to ensure your HTML and CSS meet web standards.
 Include any errors or warnings encountered and how they were resolved.

-## AI Tools Usage

-### GitHub Copilot
-Brief reflection on the effectiveness of using AI tools for debugging and validation.
-**Guidance:** Reflect on how GitHub Copilot assisted with debugging and validation, particularly any issues it helped resolve.

 ## Deployment